RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

    .. note::

-         To run the examples, you need python version 3.
-Make sure the python versions before running.
+         To run the examples, you need Python version 3.
+Make sure the Python versions before running.
-         If the system has python version 2.7, this version will be used by default.
+         If the system has Python version 2.7, this version will be used by default.

          .. code-block:: shell-session

             $ python --version
             Python 2.7.17

-         Then, in order to run the examples, specify explicitly the python version
+         Then, in order to run the examples, specify explicitly the Python version

          .. code-block:: shell-session